boveus/mission-control/README.md

 ##### Generate Credentials
 * [Generate an Access Token](https://github.com/settings/tokens)
-* Create a random string to be used as your Webhook Secret.
+* Generate a random string to be used as your Webhook Secret.

 ##### Add Credentials to Mission Control
 * Go to your Heroku App and select Settings => Reveal Config Vars